 An estimation of the main cost is shown in Table.
 5.5.
 We include 10% spare.
-Cost for mass production of electronics is based on the cost of FPGA.
-Mass production of the ASIC chip will be completed by the end of JFY2023 (March 2024).
+Cost for mass production of electronics is based on a cost of FPGA.
+Mass production of the ASIC chip will be completed in JFY2023.